tpang29/sight-reading/README.md

 # Usage

-The following sequence of instructions should open your default web browser with 5 tabs, each linked to a different song provided by *BandMusic PDF Library*.
+The following sequence of instructions should open your default web browser with 5 tabs, each linked to a different song provided by [BandMusic PDF Library.](https://www.bandmusicpdf.org)

 * Download ```randomizer.py```
 * Download ```urls.txt```